ggongg/ggongg/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on operations where I focus on improving efficiency.
+- 🔭 I’m currently working as a business systems analyst in global wholesale operations (Global Banking and Markets) at a financial institution where I focus on improving efficiency through Macros in Visual Basic in Excel.
 - 👯 I’m looking to collaborate on projects!
 - 😄 Pronouns: she/her